 Chadwick Boseman's Last Performance in 'Ma Rainey's Black Bottom' Is Towering

-Netflix's adaptation of August Wilson's play will stream December 18.
+Netflix's adaptation of August Wilson's play is streaming now.

-There's an undeniable pain in watching Chadwick Boseman give his final performance in Netflix's adaptation of the August Wilson play Ma Rainey's Black Bottom, which comes to the streaming service December 18.
+There's an undeniable pain in watching Chadwick Boseman give his final performance in Netflix's adaptation of the August Wilson play Ma Rainey's Black Bottom, which is now streaming.
 Boseman, who died from colon cancer in August, plays Levee, an ambitious yet volatile trumpeter, a talented, tragic figure who tempts fate and questions God.
 In the role, he's at turns charming, seductive, furious, and, ultimately, broken.
 There are multiple moments when you're compelled to break out into applause.
 And then, after it's all over, you're forced to remember that he's gone.

 Seeing Boseman one last time will inevitably be the draw for many queuing up Netflix to watch Ma Rainey, which also stars Viola Davis as the blues singer around whom the narrative orbits, but it's also an immensely satisfying rendering of one of the best plays of the 20th Century, a reminder that Wilson's work should be as essential to American education as Shakespeare or Arthur Miller.